14 of the Best Cross Stitch Books for Christmas 2022

 With 40 designs in a range of styles, from serious to snarky, this is a great book for the riot grrl in your world!

-If you want something a touch more mellow, Steph’s new book – Self-Care Cross Stitch comes out in 2023!
+If you want something a touch more mellow, Steph’s other book – Self-Care Cross Stitch is another option!

 Check out our YouTube review here.